A broker’s guide to selling workers’ compensation to hotels

 - 7% Struck by

-Engage with all stakeholders who will impact the workers’ compensation conversation and will use value-added services.
-Focus especially on departments who will actually the technology day-to-day.
+Engage with all stakeholders who will impact the workers’ compensation conversation and focus on departments who will use the value-added services.
+The head of housekeeping cares about works day-to-day.
+The HR director cares about compliance and retention.
+Speak the language of the stakeholder.

 Map the stakeholder ecosystem